-As a general rule, 10 days or more in a relevant setting would be a good starting point for you to gain an interview for the Primary PGCE.
+As a general rule, we advise around 5+ days in a relevant setting would be a good starting point for you to gain an interview for the Primary PGCE.

 All trainee teachers are required to pass skills tests in numeracy and literacy before they can be recommended for the award of Qualified Teacher Status (QTS).
 Applicants to ITT courses which start after 1 July 2013 will be required to pass the skills tests before starting their course and this will be a condition of your offer if it applies to you.